 A Fund or an Underlying Fund will purchase securities on a when-issued, forward commitment or delayed settlement basis only with the intention of completing the transaction.
-If deemed advisable as a matter of investment strategy, however, a Fund or an Underlying Fund may dispose of or renegotiate a commitment after it is entered into, and may sell securities it has committed to purchase before those securities are delivered to that Fund or Underlying Fund on the settlement date.
-In these cases a Fund or an Underlying Fund may realize a taxable capital gain or loss.
-When a Fund or an Underlying Fund engages in when-issued, forward commitment and delayed settlement transactions, it relies on the other party to consummate the trade.
+If deemed advisable as a matter of investment strategy, however, a Fund or an Underlying Fund may dispose of or renegotiate a commitment after it is entered into, and may sell securities it has committed to purchase before those securities are delivered to that Fund or Underlying Fund or an Underlying Fund engages in when-issued, forward commitment and delayed settlement transactions, it relies on the other party to consummate the trade.
 Failure of such party to do so may result in a Fund or Underlying Fund incurring a loss or missing an opportunity to obtain a price credited to be advantageous.